HaMerotz LaMillion 1

 HaMerotz LaMillion 1 is the first season of HaMerotz LaMillion (המירוץ למיליון, lit.
-The Race to the Million), an Israeli reality television game show based on the American series The Amazing Race.
-The first installment of the series features 10 teams of two with a pre-existing relationship in a race around the world to win ₪1,000,000.

-This season premiered on 5 February 2009 on Channel 2 with the finale on 11 June 2009 and was hosted by Raz Meirman.
+The Race to the Million), an Israeli reality competition show based on the American series The Amazing Race.
+Hosted by Raz Meirman, it featured ten teams of two, each with a pre-existing relationship, in a race around the Eastern Hemisphere to win ₪1,000,000.
+This season visited three continents and seven countries and traveled over 42000 km during ten legs.
+Starting in Kfar Truman, racers traveled through Israel, South Africa, Vietnam, Japan, Macau, Hong Kong, Australia, and New Zealand before finishing in Otago.
+This season premiered on 5 February 2009 on Channel 2 with the finale airing on 11 June 2009.

-Business partners Shay Kahana and Guy Osadon were the winners of this season.
+Business partners Shay Kahana and Guy Osadon were the winners of this season, while dating couple Maya Kramer and Amichay Gat finished in second place, and stepdaughter and stepfather Tom Kilman and Gil Kislev finished in third place.

 Production

 Development and filming

 On 8 April 2008, Disney-ABC International Television announced that it granted the license for Reshet to produce an Israeli version of The Amazing Race.

 Much like the American and Asian franchises, route markers were colored yellow and white in Vietnam to avoid confusion with the former flag of South Vietnam.
 Differing from most of the other franchises of the series, the last leg was not filmed back-to-back with the previous legs.
 On 30 May 2009, months after the penultimate leg had been filmed and during the broadcast of the actual show, teams were flown to the final destination to film the final leg.
 The theme song was also different than the original American version's theme song with Israeli-style music.
+The song was mostly used throughout the series ever since the first season.

-Graham Keating, Sydney's famous town crier, served as the Pit Stop greeter during Leg 8.
+Graham Keating, Sydney, Australia's town crier, served as the Pit Stop greeter during Leg 8.
 He previously appeared as a greeter during The Amazing Race 2.

-Casting
+Cast

 The cast for this season included retired beauty queens Liran Kohner and Elena Ralph as well as the son of singer Ilanit, Amichay Gat.

 Maya & Amichay separated not long after the season aired, and Maya married Israeli actor Ron Shahar, who would become the show's new host in 2011, on 28 August 2010.
 The couple had one daughter and separated April 2019.